metonymic-smokey/couchgres/migrate/README.md

 The user specifies the name of the scopes and collections to be created, along with a key and a value of the key for each collection.Indices are created based using this key as the field.
 Documents are added to a JSON file before upload.`cbimport` is used here, over an `INSERT-SELECT`, to upload documents as JSON objects due to better performance when the number of documents is large.

 ### Steps to run:

+#### Installation of Go dependencies:
+To install the Go packages, run the following commands:
+1. `go get -u "github.com/jackc/pgx"`

 #### Migration from PostgreSQL to Couchbase:
 1. `.couchgres` is the config file for postgreSQL credentials and `config.sh` is for the Couchbase container.
 Modify `.couchgres` and `config.sh` variables according to requirement and have PostgreSQL and a docker container running Couchbase 7.0-beta.
 2. Run `go run db.go`.